 The Village Family Service Center offers creative adoption opportunities to North Dakota residents.
 Our caring, professional staff will help you understand all your options and make decisions that are right for you.
 This includes explaining types of adoption, the process for each, and helping you determine what level of openness will work best for you.

-If you decide adoption is the right journey for you, The Village Family Service Center can assist you with a variety of options.
-Learn more about each of the types of adoption we offer.
+If you decide adoption is the right journey for you, The Village Family Service Center can assist you with a variety of adoption options:

 - North Dakota Infant Adoption